 HDWD is committed to delivering the best-quality drinking water at the lowest possible cost.
 We remain vigilant in meeting the challenges of new regulations, source water protection, conservation, and community outreach and education while continuing to serve the needs of all our water users.

 In addition to providing clean water, the District built and operates the area’s first centralized sewer system and wastewater treatment and reclamation facility to safeguard groundwater supplies and support the needs of current and future customers.

 The earliest known inhabitants of the Morongo Basin were the Serrano Indians.
-These ancient people migrated each year to higher hunting grounds by a route through Big Morongo Canyon, where water was dependable at a series of springs.
+They migrated each year to hunting grounds via Big Morongo Canyon, where a series of springs provided a dependable water source.
 The various camps they set up were eventually used by cattlemen who adopted the route through the canyon as an alternate to the lower route through Indio on their way to Arizona.